-For a repeated Level 3 project-based course, the mark used for degree honours classification will be the average of the total mark for the subject in the first examination and the total mark for the subject in the successful examination, subject to a minimum mark of 40%.
+For a repeated Level 3 project-based course, the mark used for degree honours classification will be the result of the successfully repeated examination.

-13. Students who do not obtain the credits associated with a course by the second examination offering may be required to re-register for that course, re-attend and pay the associated fee.
+13 Students who do not obtain the credits associated with a course by the second examination offering may be required to re-register for that course, re-attend and pay the associated fee.
 Students should note that courses may change from year to year, may not be offered in certain years, and may be dropped entirely from the programme.
 This will require the substitution of a course(s) by additional course(s) and will entail re-registration, re-attendance and the payment of appropriate fees.

-Those students who do not obtain credits associated with a course by the second examination offering in their first cycle of registration for that course, may find that subsequent examination offerings, if any, may not be held at a time which is convenient and they may also find that these subsequent examination offerings may be timetabled at the very same time as other examination offerings which they may still need to take
+Those students who do not obtain credits associated with a course by the second examination offering in their first cycle of registration for that course, may find that subsequent examination offerings, if any, may not be held at a time which is convenient and they may also find that these subsequent examination offerings may be timetabled at the very same time as other examination offerings which they may still need to take.